 Step 1: Mix Thai steak marinade

-Whisk together the coconut milk, coconut sugar, lime zest, lime juice, fish sauce and ginger in a small bowl.
-Place the skirt steak into a 1 gallon resealable bag.
-Pour the marinade over the steak, then press out the air and seal the bag shut.
+To make the coconut lime marinade simply whisk together the coconut milk, coconut sugar (or other sweetener of your choice), fresh lime zest, lime juice, fish sauce and grated or minced ginger root in a small bowl.
+Place the pieces of skirt steak into a 1-gallon resealable plastic bag.
+Pour the marinade ingredients over the steak, then press out the air and seal the bag shut.
 Refrigerate the steak for 4 to 12 hours.

 Step 2: Preheat grill